 The liquid soaks the moss and works it’s way down into all the cracks and crevices killing the moss rhizoids (roots) and the spores (the reproductive part of moss) as it goes, creating 100% Kill of the moss and preventing the moss regrowing.

-The Easiest and Quickest Way to Kill Moss on Your Driveway
+The Easiest and Quickest way to Kill Moss on Driveways

 Sodium percarbonate granules need water to react.
 This can be fresh water from a hosepipe or rain.
 If no rain is imminent, dampen down the area with water and then spread the granules using a gloved hand at a rate of about 2oz/50grams per square meter.